Interdisciplinary Summer School on Precision Forestry Using LiDAR Technology 2025

 TreeAI4Species Data Science Competition is a global challenge to develop innovative algorithms for identifying tree species using high-resolution aerial imagery.
 This competition is an opportunity for data scientists, researchers, and AI practitioners to push the boundaries of remote sensing and AI applications in forestry.
 The results of this competition will contribute to the development of scalable,...

+News Due to the high number of applications (260+) we are extending the deadline for the decision to 31st May.
+Thank you for your understanding.
 AIM & OBJECTIVES We are opening a call for participants of the Interdisciplinary Summer School on Forest Ecosystems 2025.
-It is already the third year in a row where we are planning to do a summer school where multiple COST Actions will get together and train a new generation of scientists on how to map,...
+It is already the third year in a row where we...

 Working Groups 2 and 5 Data preparation for Deep learning models Duration: 3 months.
 Timing: 20 January 2025 (flexible starting).
 Location: in person Total estimated grant: 4000 euros Description: This STSM Position Grant is important to the WG2 (data fusion) and WP5 (forest ecology) activities.
 During this STSM the successful candidate will help with the website preparation,...